top of page

 The KP Equity Trend Model has two components:

-(1) The KP-1 Intermediate-Term Model, — based solely on internal (non-price) market data and it changes directions roughly 7.8 times a year.
+(1) The KP-1 Intermediate-Term Model, — based solely on internal (non-price) market data KP-1 changes directions roughly 7.8 times a year.
 This model was introduced in January 2005, and has generated daily signals since then.

 Both models have been updated daily since their introduction.
 In addition, they have been evaluated further ex post to December 31, 1996, using historical market information.
-We have found that the patterns of past markets have the same signature as present markets.
+We have also applied MModel rules to the 1987 Black Swan event and found that the patterns of past markets closely resembles the signature of present markets.

 Current charts of the KP Trend Model and the two component studies can be found on the Charts menu tab of this website.